Warnings and Alerts

 Grand Valley is committed to the safety of our students, faculty and staff.

 We encourage you to sign up for the GVSUAlert!
 Emergency Notification System.
-Alerts are automatically sent to your email, but you can easily add phone numbers to receive alerts by text or voice.
-Do this by visiting www.gvsu.edu/gvsualert.
+Alerts are automatically sent to your email, but you can easily add your primary mobile number to receive text alerts by logging into Banner and clicking myProfile to add your cell number.
+You may also add additional numbers by visiting www.gvsu.edu/gvsualert.

 There are mainly three types of notifications that we send:

 Universities are required by federal law to notify the campus community whenever there is a continuing or ongoing threat so members of the campus community can protect themselves from harm.
 Examples include but are not limited to: criminal homicides, sexual assaults, robberies, aggravated assaults, burglaries, arson, or any other crime fitting the criteria.

 Universities are required by federal law to notify the campus community of a significant emergency or dangerous situation involving an immediate threat to the health or safety of the on campus community.
 Examples include but are not limited to: canceling class or closing the university due to extreme weather conditions, serious illnesses, or active shooters.